PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 Use `/D` to indicate that an in-silico digestion of the proteins should be performed
 * Digestion options must be specified in the parameter file

-Use `/M` to indicate that protein mass should be computed
+By default, when converting a FASTA file to a tab-delimited file, monoisotopic mass values are computed for the proteins
+* Optionally use  `/M:False` to disable this

+If the input file is not a FASTA file, it is assumed to be tab-delimited
-Use `/AD `to specify a delimiter other than the Tab character (not applicable for FASTA files)
+* Use `/AD`to customize delimiter (not applicable for FASTA files)
+* For example, for .csv files use `/AD:,`

 The output directory path is optional
-* If omitted, the output files will be created in the same director as the input file
+* If omitted, the output files will be created in the same directory as the input file

 The parameter file path is optional
 * If included, it should point to a valid Name=Value parameter file
+* An example parameter file is available in the [Documentation folder on GitHub](https://github.com/PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/tree/master/Documentation)

-Use `/S` to process all valid files in the input director and subdirectories.
+Use `/S` to process all valid files in the input directory and subdirectories.
 Include a number after `/S` (like `/S:2`) to limit the level of subdirectories to examine.
 * When using `/S`, you can redirect the output of the results using `/A`
-* When using `/S`, you can use `/R` to re-create the input director hierarchy in the alternate output director (if defined)
+* When using `/S`, you can use `/R` to re-create the input directory hierarchy in the alternate output directory (if defined)

 Use `/L` or `/Log` to log messages to a file
 * By default, log files will include the current date, e.g. `ProteinDigestionSimulator_log_2021-10-20.txt`